apache/metron/metron-analytics/metron-profiler/README.md

     /usr/metron/0.4.1/lib/metron-profiler-0.4.0-uber.jar
     ```

 1. Create a table within HBase that will store the profile data.
-The table name and column family must match the [Profiler's configuration](#configuring-the-profiler).
+The table name and column family must match the Profiler's configuration (see [Configuring the Profiler](#configuring-the-profiler)).
 By default, the table is named `profiler` with a column family `P`.

     ```
     $ /usr/hdp/current/hbase-client/bin/hbase shell